Assignments - Act Part 3, Section 22

 (3) An employer must honour an assignment of wages authorized by a collective agreement.

-(4) An employer may honour an employee's written assignment of wages to meet a credit obligation.
+(4) An employer may honour an employee's written assignment of wages to meet any of the following credit obligations:

 The Act requires that employee’s assignment of wages must be WRITTEN and the burden of proving that the assignment of wages was authorized is on the employer.

 If the employee has given written authorization, the employer must make payroll deductions for: